a3r0id/grom-restricted-arsenals/README.md

 # Grom Restricted Arsenals (Alpha)
- A useful Arma 3 mod that allows creators to initialize an infinite amount of arsenals, restricted by player role and other attributes.
+ A useful Arma 3 mod that allows creators to initialize an infinite amount of whitelisted arsenals, restricted by player role and other attributes.

  [View on Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2925570747)